NFPA 13 Pipe Sizing

 ๐Ÿง 2.
 What is Hydraulic Calculation Method?

-You must ensure that enough pressure and water reach every sprinkler, even the furthest ones!
+You must ensure that enough pressure and water reach even the furthest sprinkler heads! ๐ŸŽฏ

 Hazen-Williams Equation